CPK Insurance

 • Commercial auto liability minimums in New Hampshire are $25,000/$50,000/$25,000, so service vehicles used for mowing and hauling should be reviewed against those limits.

-• New Hampshire requires businesses to maintain proof of general liability coverage for most commercial leases, which can matter if you rent a yard, shop, or storage space.
+• Most commercial leases in New Hampshire require proof of general liability coverage, which can matter if you rent a yard, shop, or storage space.

 • Insurance is regulated by the New Hampshire Insurance Department, so policy forms, endorsements, and certificates should be checked carefully before binding coverage.